-- (7G) The Board of Supervisors or Mayor may renew a member's term. - (e3) Committees or Working Groups of the CAC: According to procedures set forth in bylaws adopted by the CAC, the CAC may, at its discretion create subcommittees or working groups based around geographic areas or functional issues.
-Each of these subcommittees or working groups shall contain at least one CAC member, but may also be comprised of individuals who are not members of the CAC. - (d4) Staffing for Eastern Neighborhoods Citizens Advisory Committee: The Planning Department or Interagency Plan Implementation Committee shall designate necessary staffing from relevant agencies to the CAC, as needed to complete the responsibilities and functions of the CAC described in this code.
+- (3) Committees or Working Groups of the CAC: According to procedures set forth in bylaws adopted by the CAC, the CAC may, at its discretion create subcommittees or working groups based around geographic areas or functional issues.
+Each of these subcommittees or working groups shall contain at least one CAC member who is eligible to vote, but may also be comprised of individuals who are not members of the CAC.
+If a non-voting member of the CAC serves on a subcommittee or working group that individual may act as a voting member of the subcommittee or working group. - (4) Staffing for Eastern Neighborhoods Citizens Advisory Committee: The Planning Department or Interagency Plan Implementation Committee shall designate necessary staffing from relevant agencies to the CAC, as needed to complete the responsibilities and functions of the CAC described in this code.
 To the extent permitted by law, staffing and administrative costs for the CAC shall be funded through the Eastern Neighborhoods Public Benefits Fund.
-Staff shall participate in the Interagency Planning and Implementation Committee as set forth in Administrative Code Section 36. - (e5) The Eastern Neighborhoods CAC will automatically terminate on December 31, 2020, unless the Board of Supervisors extends the CAC's term by Ordinance.
+Staff shall participate in the Interagency Planning and Implementation Committee as set forth in Administrative Code Section 36. - (5) The Eastern Neighborhoods CAC will automatically terminate on December 31, 2020, unless the Board of Supervisors extends the CAC's term by Ordinance.